Outdoor Cooking Food Safety

 - On cooler days refrigerate within 4 hours after cooking

-For more information about outdoor cooking or any food safety question, please contact Zach Troutman, Family and Consumer Sciences agent for Lincoln County Cooperative Extension: 704-736-8461.
+For more information about outdoor cooking or any food safety question, please contact Zach Troutman, Family and Consumer Sciences agent for N.C.
+Cooperative Extension, Lincoln County Center: 704-736-8461.